In lumine Domini (English version)

 "In lumine Domini" is a very special project.
 Originally inspired by Charles Tournemire (1870-1939) and his huge work "L´orgue mystique".
 Later turned into a specific project about organ music to be used in services of a more quiet and meditative kind, usually as a contrast to the high mass.

 Tournemire wrote 51 suites, each of them with five movements and a duration of about 15-20 minutes - one suite for each of the services during a church year (minus the ones without organ music).
 "L´orgue mystique" has always struck me as an achievement, which is grand in its vision as well as in its completion.
 I got the thought, that we lacked a similar work in the lutheran tradition, eventhough Tournemires music can be used in Danish services too (I have witten an article about this on orgelforum.dk- in Danish).
 Especially the increasingly frequent "extra services" with a more mediative mood, that gains more and more popularity in Denmark, demands music with a tightness in the material as an alternative to more or less random selections of organ music by different composers.
 Here was the idea for "In lumine Domini".
 I applied for financial support from a fund under the Danish Ministry of Ecclesiastical Affairs and was awarded an amount equal to two months salary as a full time organist.
 This way I could take two months leave in september and october 2012 with the sole purpose of writing music.
-The project is temporarily on halt after the completion of 10 suites, which can be downloaded for free at the bottom of this page.
-I believe I will continue the project in a while, but for now I am concentrating on recording the first 10 suites during 2014, if I can raise funds for it.
+Over the next half year I wrote the first 10 suites, which have all been first performed and released on cd by now.

 Each suite consists of 4 movements: